N-Manos/data_structures_js/README.md

 This repo holds data structures written in javascript.

-It has a doubly linked list with print statements for testing.
+It contains a doubly linked list with print statements for testing.

+There is also a binary search tree that uses in order traversal to search for the presence of data within the tree.
+It also has functions for depth, size, and balance.